RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 _debug:_ a boolean value that controls the output level of DataWindow.
 If `True`, DataWindow will output more information when an error occurs.
 The default value is `False`.

 #### Advanced Optional Data Window Parameters
-It is not recommended to alter the following parameters from the defaults.
+It is not recommended to change the following parameters from the defaults.

 _start_buffer_td:_ a timedelta object representing how much additional time before the start_datetime to add when looking for data.
 If `None` or not given, 120 seconds is added.
 The default value is `None`.